AIAPS — Governance

 Standard Evolution

-The AIAPS specification may evolve over time as new technical requirements and industry needs emerge.
+The AIAPS specification, registry, and verification tools may evolve over time as new technical requirements and industry needs emerge.

 Future versions of the specification may introduce additional policy codes, payload fields, verification methods, or interoperability rules.